What is a Teaching Hospital?

 For physicians, Graduate Medical Education, or Residency, is the next step in training for physicians who have successfully completed medical school.
 Board certified attending physicians provide supervise and train the medical school graduates at teaching hospitals.

-Upon your arrival, your resident, under the guidance of your physician, will review the history of your current illness and past medical history.
+Upon your arrival and under the guidance of your physician, your resident will review the history of your current illness and past medical history.
 A physical examination will be performed to substantiate previous findings and evaluate changes.
 Some of the questions and procedures may seem repetitive, particularly given the anxiety that comes from being hospitalized.
-Be assured that the resident is acting in your best interest, as an essential member of your health care team.
+Be assured that the resident is acting in your best interest as an essential member of your health care team.

 Your resident will be in close touch with your physician to provide updates on your condition.
 Frequently, this new information on your progress will speed your recovery.
 While the resident may not be able to answer all of your questions immediately, he or she will respond as soon as possible.
 Please remember that laboratory test results and consultations must be evaluated by your attending physician, who has the ultimate responsibility for your care.

 Below is a list of some of the health care professionals you may meet during at stay at Sovah Health – Danville:

 Attending physician: A board certified doctor who has been educated, trained and licensed to practice the art and science of medicine, and who is responsible for the care of patients.
 Attending physicians supervise all patient care performed by residents.